JetBrains/teamcity-documentation/topics/configuring-utf8-character-set-for-mysql.md

     connectionProperties.characterEncoding=UTF-8
     ```

-__To change the character set of an existing MySQL database to utf8:__
+To change the character set of an existing MySQL database to UTF-8:

-1. Shut the TeamCity server down.
+1. Shut down the TeamCity server.
 2. From the `<[TeamCity Home](teamcity-home-directory.md)>/bin` directory, export the database using the `maintainDB tool`:

     ```Plain Text